leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

       1 1 0
 ```

 In this case, the whole file is parsed obtaining the goal cell, the grid size and the grid itself.
 You have a fixed grid.
+With 1 the cell with obstacle is coded, with 0 the empty cell.
 Clearly it is not possible to specify a goal cell that contains an obstacle.

 The second type of input file is as follows: